 Words and languages embody individual’s thoughts; for me, however, they used to be tools to win over recognition.
 In other words, they embody opinions of others: those people who could judge my value by using whatever metrics they please, regardless of objectivity.
 In linguistic study, however, ‘correct language’ does not exist.
 There is no definite agreement on how “the parts and the functions [of languages] should be analysed and described” (Rosen, 2).
 Rather, these normative statements are mostly established due to political reasons: Upper classes make the rules, and languages have thereupon become the criteria for class distinction.
 The post-war English historian Tony Judt has addressed similar points, in which components of languages such as ‘accent’ were ranked according to ‘respectability,’ usually “a function of social standing and geographical distance from London” (Judt, 148).
 It is indeed a rule developed as early as the formation of societies: Whoever controls the language controls the people, and vice versa.

 Though I have arbitrarily, according to my personal experience, come to the conclusion that the so-called insistence on proper language is not absolute and has discouraged independent ideas, I don’t deny delicate wordings.
 To me, affectionate languages are the greatest invention in the world, and wonderful ideas are usually conveyed in eloquent dictions; I just cannot agree how anyone has the right to define what is acceptable for others.
-The rejection of beauty, articulacy, clearness, and all sorts of prevalent merits is unnecessary; the point is to recognize the imposed authority and not to oppress others by the pre-determined guidelines.
+The rejection to beauty, articulacy, clearness, and all sorts of prevalent merits is unnecessary; the point is to recognize the imposed authority and not to oppress others by the pre-determined guidelines.
 A counterexample for this occurred in my friend’s junior high.
-There was a group of so-called popular girls who demanded on using the most direct, colloquial languages.
-For instance, they raised their hands during class saying that they wanted to go to the washroom to change their pad.
-So far, the style of expressions was harmless; but these people denounced those who didn’t speak in the same way as them to be pretentious and ‘unnatural’ and alienated them.
+There was a group of people who demanded on using the most direct, colloquial languages such as profanity.
+The style of expressions was harmless; but these people denounced those who didn’t speak in the same way as them to be pretentious and ‘unnatural’ and alienated them.
 I quite agree with historian Judt: In modern society, people “unreflectively suppose that truth no less than beauty is conveyed more effectively thereby” (Judt, 151).
 Truth doesn’t necessarily come from any specific forms of expressions, sophisticated or vernacular.
 More importantly, the sheer arbitrariness to define what is ‘natural’ for others, the act to demonstrate power through attacking non-followers, has echoed with violence and discrimination around the world, recently or historically.

 If heaven exists, it would be a place where people value sincere opinions and know that their power to rule belong to themselves.
 If I am given a choice between being descriptive and normative, I would pick the latter one.
 If I ever had children, I would tell them to respect individuals heartily, rather than merely offer graceful lip service.
 My endeavour with language has unexpectedly led me to the arena of freedom and anti-oppression, and if I could, I would always hold on to the childhood ‘carelessness.’